20250317-Java-AWS/aniket-panda-angular-mini-project/angular-mini-project/README.md

 #### Concepts
  - SPA Route Navigation - when clicking on a pokemon in the list view, route to the individual detail view.
-There is also be a link to route back to the team view.
+There is also be a link to route back to the list view.
  - Consume a RESTful API - fetch up-to-date information on demand from the pokeAPI
  - User Interaction - allow users to filter pokemon by name in the list view by typing into a text input
  - Multiple Components - There are at minimum 2 components here: